Core-Periphery Structure in Networks: Conclusions and Discussion

 \subsection{Acknowledgements}

-We thank Charlie Brummit, Sergey Dorogovtsev, Jos\'{e} Mendes, and Jim Moody for useful conversations.
-This work was funded by the James S. McDonnell Foundation (\# 220020177) and the NSF (DMS-0645369) and was carried out in part at the Statistical and Applied Mathematical Sciences Institute in Research Triangle Park, North Carolina.
+We thank Alex Arenas, Charlie Brummit, Mihai Cucuringu, Valentin Danchev, Sergey Dorogovtsev, Andrew Elliott, Martin Everett, Des Higham, Sang Hoon Lee, Jos\'{e} Mendes, Jim Moody, Alex Pothen, Stan Wasserman, and two anonymous referees for helpful comments.
+We thank Christian Lohse for the suggestion of using the $p$-norm as functional form.
+We also thank Andrew Elliott for extensive discussions about code.
+This work was funded by the James S. McDonnell Foundation (\#220020177) and the NSF (DMS-0645369) and was carried out in part at the Statistical and Applied Mathematical Sciences Institute in Research Triangle Park, North Carolina.
 We thank Mark Newman for providing the data for the Zachary Karate Club network and the 2006 network of network scientists, Martin Rosvall for providing the data for the 2010 network of network scientists, and Keith Poole and Howard Rosenthal for maintaining the Congressional voting data at {\tt www.voteview.com} \cite{voteview}.
-The simulated annealing MATLAB code that we used was written by Joachim Vandekerckhove~\cite{Kerck}.
+The {\sc Matlab} code that we used for simulated annealing was written by Joachim Vandekerckhove~\cite{Kerck}.
+The {\sc Matlab} code that we used for finding PageRank centrality was written by David Gleich~\cite{Gleich,gleich09}.